dmitri77/dmitri77/README.md

 I aspire to learn Go and machine learning (currently studying in a machine learning program).

-If you want to see if I could help you with a project, please let me know!
+If you want to see whether I could help you with a project, please let me know!